arun8796/AWS-notes/s3/README.md

 # Encryption

-From an Encryption perspective wto aspects have to be covered in order to gurante the right level of security of the information.
-Those two aspects are:
+From an Encryption perspective tho aspects have to be considered to gurante the right level of security:

 - **Encryption in transit**.
 That is when the file moves over the network from one point to another, S3 always encrypts file in transit using the HTTPS protocol.
 - **Encryption at rest**.
-Which refers to the file persisted in the data centre.
+Which refers to the file persisted on the AWS servers.
 In this case S3 supports three types of encryption mechanisms:
-    - **SSE-S3** provides an integrated solution where Amazon handles key management and key protection using multiple layers of security.
+    - **SSE-S3**.
+Amazon handles key management and key protection using multiple layers of security.
 This option has to be choosen when is acceptable to have Amazon managing keys.
-    - **SSE-C** enables you to leverage Amazon S3 to perform the encryption and decryption of your objects while retaining control of the keys used to encrypt objects.
-With SSE-C, you don’t need to implement or use a client-side library to perform the encryption and decryption of objects you store in Amazon S3, but you do need to manage the keys that you send to Amazon S3 to encrypt and decrypt objects.
+    - **SSE-C**.
+Leverage Amazon S3 to perform the encryption and decryption of the objects while **retaining control of the keys used to encrypt objects**.
+With SSE-C, you don’t need to implement or use a client-side library to perform the encryption and decryption of objects you store in Amazon S3, but you **do need to manage the keys that you send to Amazon S3 to encrypt and decrypt objects**.
 Use SSE-C if you want to maintain your own encryption keys, but don’t want to implement or leverage a client-side encryption library.
-    - **SSE-KMS** enables you to use AWS Key Management Service (AWS KMS) to manage your encryption keys.
-Using AWS KMS to manage your keys provides several additional benefits.
-With AWS KMS, there are separate permissions for the use of the master key, providing an additional layer of control as well as protection against unauthorized access to your objects stored in Amazon S3.
-AWS KMS provides an audit trail so you can see who used your key to access which object and when, as well as view failed attempts to access data from users without permission to decrypt the data.
-Also, AWS KMS provides additional security controls to support customer efforts to comply with PCI-DSS, HIPAA/HITECH, and FedRAMP industry requirements.
+    - **SSE-KMS**.
+AWS Key Management Service (AWS KMS) is a managed service that makes it easy for the user to create and control the encryption keys used to encrypt data.
+AWS KMS is integrated with other AWS services including: EBS, s3, Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail,RDS, and others to make it simple to encrypt your data with encryption keys that you manage.
+AWS KMS is also integrated with AWS CloudTrail to provide you with key usage logs to help meet your auditing, regulatory and compliance needs.

+A bucket can also either contain encrypted an unencrypted content.
+To specify that a file has to be encrypted at rest the **x-amz-server-side-encryption** header can be used when uploading the object, AES-256 is used for content encryption.

 # Versioning